7RU7H/Archive/Tools/Forensics/Volatility.md

 # Volatility

-[Volatility](https://github.com/volatilityfoundation/volatility) developers describe the Volatility framework: *"The Volatility Framework is a completely open collection of tools, implemented in Python under the GNU General Public License, for the extraction of digital artifacts from volatile memory (RAM) samples.
+[Volatility](https://github.com/volatilityfoundation/volatility) developers describe the Volatility framework: *"The Volatility Framework is a completely open collection of tools, implemented in Python under the GNU General Public License, for the extraction of digital artefacts from volatile memory (RAM) samples.
 The extraction techniques are performed completely independent of the system being investigated but offer visibilty into the runtime state of the system.
 The framework is intended to introduce people to the techniques and complexities associated with extracting digital artifacts from volatile memory samples and provide a platform for further work into this exciting area of research."*

 To remain modern long past learning about Volatility this article will be covering the python3, there are ten plus year of resources for the original